mjsteinbaugh/dotfiles/README.md

 ## Installation

-Use [koopa](https://github.com/acidgenomics/koopa/) to configure your shell environment.
+Use my [koopa](https://github.com/acidgenomics/koopa/) shell bootloader to configure your environment.

 ## See also